Becoming A More Creative Photographer

 Abstraction and Creativity

 I’m sure you’ll agree that Tears For The Lost is a fairly abstract image.
-What I can assure you is that there’s no Photoshop hocus pocus going on, and any smoke and mirrors used to create the photo was achieved in camera.
+What I can assure you is that there’s no photoshop hocus pocus going on, and any smoke and mirrors used to create the photo was achieved in camera.

 What Does it Take to be Creative

 If you look at the photo it’s composed of several different elements, basically divided down the middle of the image.
 The representation of the Madonna exists on a stain glass window, while the buildings in the background are just outside the boundaries of the cemetery.
-To make the photo, as you see it here, I simply moved in really close to the stain glass window and moved, left and right, up and down, until I was able to achieve a desirable composition that contain the image of the Madonna and the image of the apartments, reflected in the glass, behind me.
+To make the photo, as you see it here, I simply moved in really close to the stain glass window and moved, left and right, up and down, until I was able to achieve a desirable composition that contained the image of the Madonna and the image of the apartments, reflected in the glass, behind me.

 Move Yourself, Move the Subject